fj0r/nushell/scripts/docker/README.md

 ### dx
 Run a container with preset using `dx`

-Presets can be defined in the `$env.CONTCONFIG` file, with the content as follows:
+Presets can be defined in the `$env.CNTRCONFIG` file, with the content as follows:

 ```yaml
 preset: